Bobby Birdman

-Rob Kieswetter, better known by his stage name Bobby Birdman, is an American musician.
+Robert John Kieswetter, better known by his stage name Bobby Birdman, is an American musician.
 Kieswetter is originally from Nevada City, California, and lives in Los Angeles, California.
 He has released albums on Hush Records, Not Not Fun, Fryk Beat, States Rights Records.
 He has played on albums by Bonnie Prince Billy, The Microphones, Yacht, Little Wings, Golden Shoulders, and VVRSSNN.

-Rob Kieswetter is a member of Yacht's backing band, The Straight Gaze.
+Kieswetter is a member of Yacht's backing band, The Straight Gaze.
 As Bobby Birdman, he has toured with Ratatat, Hot Chip, and Yacht.